ericwarren9/ericwarren9.github.io/_posts/2023-12-01-Sixth-Blog-Post.md

-# Classroom Career Over, Professional Journey Just Beginning
+# Classroom Career Over, Professional Journey Awaiting Takeoff

 If you are a follower of the blog, I appreciate it.
 As you have read, I started off my journey as a data scientist by first learning what it meant to be one in a classroom setting.
 I learned some very valuable skills of how to read, scrape, manipulate, and model data, along with countless amounts of other technical and soft skills.
 I wanted to share that after completing my last project for my Data Science in R class, I have learned adequate skills to start my professional path as a data scientist.